Rithesh-Poojary/IoT-Warehouse-Inventory-Tracker/README.md

 - An Android app connected to the same Firebase database allows for real-time monitoring of inventory status.

 Results
 The system successfully automates product verification, slot allocation, and inventory tracking.
 It demonstrated responsiveness, accuracy in identifying and placing products, and power efficiency through a sleep/wake feature.
 Firebase integration ensured real-time data synchronization between the microcontroller and the mobile app, which provided immediate feedback and extended accessibility.

+Future Improvements
+- Scaling the system to support multiple conveyor lanes for larger warehouses.
+- Adding more precise sensors for enhanced product detection.
+- Integrating a motorized conveyor belt for fully automated product movement.